Tree Information

 Date First Measured: 2005

-Comments: This tree was declared a national champ in 2008, but was later dethroned due to irregular trunk form.
+2016 comments: This tree was declared a national champ in 2008, but was later dethroned due to irregular trunk form.
 In 2016, it was noted that the tree had been struck by lightning, but still appeared healthy.
 It has a notable lean.
 Trunk circumference measured at 3' above ground due to forked trunk.
 Tree is multi-stemmed but believed to be one tree, based on surrounding growth forms.
 Largest specimen of species ever documented in Virginia as of 2020.
+The measurements conducted by Ward Robens and Jeff Kirwan were 269", 80', and 42' for a total of 360 points.

 Tree is located in: Alleghany